alexjames4/password-generator/README.md

-# password-generator
+Password-generator

-# Simple password generator app utilising JavaScript, HTML & CSS
+Simple password generator app utilising JavaScript, HTML & CSS

-# Logic created to randomly* generate passwords to include uppercase & lowercase letters as well as numbers and symbols.
+Logic created to randomly^* generate passwords to include uppercase & lowercase letters as well as numbers and symbols.

-# * NB the code using psuedo random functions so it is probabaly best not to use for generating actual cryptographically secure passwords!
+* NB the code using psuedo random functions so it is probabaly best not to use for generating actual cryptographically secure passwords!